Skip to main content

 • Overall Shop Productivity: High billing efficiency = strong estimating + good technician performance + consistent billing.

 • Estimating Accuracy: If billed hours are consistently lower than clocked hours, estimates may be too low.
+This discrepancy often arises because invoiced hours are based on estimated labor time rather than actual clocked hours.

 • Service Advisor Performance: If advisors fail to bill approved work or adjust labor values appropriately, efficiency drops.